Wald test: Mathematical details

 Under the Wald test, the estimated $\hat{\theta}$ that was found as the maximizing argument of the unconstrained likelihood function is compared with a hypothesized value $\theta_0$.
 In particular, the squared difference $\hat{\theta} - \theta_0$ is weighted by the curvature of the log-likelihood function.

 Test on a single parameter

 If the hypothesis involves only a single parameter restriction, then the Wald statistic takes the following form:

 which under the null hypothesis follows an asymptotic χ2-distribution with one degree of freedom.
 The square root of the single-restriction Wald statistic can be understood as a (pseudo) t-ratio that is, however, not actually t-distributed except for the special case of linear regression with normally distributed errors.
 In general, it follows an asymptotic z distribution.

-where $\operatorname{se}(\widehat\theta)$ is the standard error of the maximum likelihood estimate (MLE), the square root of the variance.
+where $\operatorname{se}(\widehat\theta)$ is the standard error (SE) of the maximum likelihood estimate (MLE), the square root of the variance.
 There are several ways to consistently estimate the variance matrix which in finite samples leads to alternative estimates of standard errors and associated test statistics and p-values.
+The validity of still getting an asymptotically normal distribution after plugin-in the MLE estimator of $\hat\theta$ into the SE relies on Slutsky's theorem.